 FOR IMMEDIATE RELEASE

 CUPE has filed a bad faith bargaining complaint against SFU and a hearing has been set for Dec.
-17 before the BC Labour Relations Board.
+17-19 before the BC Labour Relations Board.
 The local says it will now give the SFU administration time to study its offer to settle and will hold off on further strike/ job action until the new year.

 CUPE 3338 members at SFU include clerical workers, computer operators, library assistants, technicians, lifeguards, financial aid advisors, building technologists, programmer analysts, buyers, stores clerks, information specialists, control clerks, department resource specialists, maintenance schedulers and programmers.